"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Aahhhh!
 You monsters!"

-The royal palace, so grand and serene in its opulence, was filled that night with the heart wrenching wails of grieving mothers.
-Infants and young children were snatched from their cradles and beds by impassive guards and grim faced eunuchs.
-Those concubines who resisted too fiercely were cut down without a second thought, their blood staining the jade inlaid floors.
+The royal palace was filled that night with the heart-wrenching wails of grieving mothers.
+Infants and young children were snatched from their cradles and beds by impassive guards and grim-faced eunuchs.
+Those concubines who resisted too fiercely were cut down without a second thought.
+Their blood stained the jade-inlaid floors.

-Emperor Wei, seated deep in his private cultivation chamber, heard it all.
-But he only sneered.
+Emperor Wei heard it all from his private cultivation chamber.
+He only sneered.
 These women were nothing.
-Nobodies from weak, opportunistic families, chosen only for their beauty and docility.
-If not for his need of offspring to secure the lineage, he would have sacrificed them long ago for his own cultivation.
+They were nobodies from weak families, chosen only for docility.
+If not for his need of offspring to secure the lineage, he would have sacrificed them long ago.

-In a quiet, spacious chamber within Prince Yong's capital residence, Su Min sat in deep meditation.
-A soft, golden light shimmered faintly around her, its aura calm, resolute, and unstoppable.
-Across from her, the Radiant Monk Hui Ming watched in silent awe.
+In a quiet and spacious chamber within Prince Yong's capital residence, Su Min sat in deep meditation.
+A soft and golden light shimmered around her.
+Across from her, the Radiant Monk Hui Ming watched in silence.

-"Such pure, dense energy… This is the true power of the Golden Core Stage?
+"Such pure and dense energy… This is the true power of the Golden Core Stage?
 And your comprehension of our Buddhist teachings is… profoundly deep."

 Su Min smirked inwardly.
-Though she had never formally studied Buddhist scriptures in her past life, the cultural essence and philosophical underpinnings of Buddhism and Daoism had seepened into her soul through a lifetime of exposure.
-Understanding their core principles now came almost naturally, reflected in the nature of her sutra based techniques.
+Though she had never formally studied Buddhist scriptures in her past life, the cultural essence of Buddhism and Daoism had seeped into her soul.
+Understanding their core principles now came naturally, reflected in her sutra-based techniques.

 "Not enough.
-I have not yet mastered the third supreme technique of the Great Sun Tathāgata Sutra."
+I haven't yet mastered the third supreme technique of the Great Sun Tathāgata Sutra."

 She sighed softly.
-Progress at this stage was agonizingly slow, and the constant heavenly suppression made it worse.
-Vast quantities of the accumulated incense faith energy she had gathered over decades had been burned in her attempt, with no breakthrough in sight.
+Progress at this stage was slow, and the constant heavenly suppression made it worse.
+Vast quantities of the accumulated incense faith energy she had gathered over decades had been burned in her attempt.

-"You are being too harsh on yourself," Hui Ming said, rolling his eyes with a familiarity born of their long association.
-"Did she think the Great Thunder Temple's supreme techniques were child's play?
-They are meant to be contemplated over a lifetime."
+"You are being too harsh on yourself," Hui Ming said, rolling his eyes.
+"Did you think the Great Thunder Temple's supreme techniques were child's play?
+They're meant to be contemplated over a lifetime."

 "We have taken over the management of the temples dedicated to me.
 Leaving them completely unattended would be a waste of the incense energy."